ShanKR13/Mini-Project-2025/README.md

 Update the lilypondPath in Try_it_Yourself/AMT_using_CR_GCN_Final_Real_Time.ipynb to your LilyPond executable path.

-Download MAESTRO Dataset:Download the MAESTRO v2.0.0 dataset is the one that we used if you wnat to retrain
+Download MAESTRO Dataset:Download the MAESTRO v2.0.0 dataset is the one that we used if you want to retrain

 ## Usage